StructCoder: Structure-Aware Transformer for Code Generation: Experiments

-To analyze the impact of adding the proposed structure-based components on the overall computational complexity experimentally, we measured the inference times on CodeXGLUE translation tasks by including/excluding the different proposed structure-based components.
-We report the results by running inference on a GPU (NVIDIA Tesla P40 with 12288 MiB memory) for 200 samples from the test set using the maximum batch size that can fit on the GPU with a beam size of 10.
-The batch sizes used are 6 when AST is included in encoder, 8 when DFG but not AST is included in encoder, 10 when only the code tokens are fed to the encoder.
-We run decoding till maximum target length is reached so that the model's decoded sequence lengths do not impact the inference times.
-Figure \ref{fig:time_lens} shows the average inference time per sample and average input length per batch for model versions including and excluding AST and DFG related components in the encoder.
+Fig. \ref{fig:time_lens} shows the average inference time per sample and average input length per batch for model versions including and excluding AST and DFG related components in the encoder.
 Since the decoder's structure-based components are inactive during inference, they do not impact inference time, and hence are not considered here.
 Note that excluding both AST and DFG is equivalent to CodeT5.
-Adding both AST and DFG to encoder increased the inference time by 28-29\% compared to using no structures in the encoder, while the input sequence length increased by 75-83\%.
+Adding both AST and DFG to encoder increased the inference time by 28\%-29\% compared to using no structures in the encoder, while the input sequence length increased by 75\%-83\%.
 (The increase in inference time being much less than expected may be due to efficient matrix manipulations on GPUs and implementation-specific details of pytorch/huggingface which are out of scope for this work.)
-In our implementation, we compute the full squared attention matrix with diagonal size being equal to the total input length (no. of code tokens + no. of DFG variables + no. of AST leaves), and then mask the attention weights which we want to be zero.
+In our implementation, we compute the full squared attention matrix with diagonal size being equal to the total input length (number of code tokens + number of DFG variables + number of AST leaves), and then mask the attention scores that we want to be zero.
 But the attention between code tokens and DFG variables / AST leaves, and among the DFG variables is sparse, which motivates more efficient implementations of our method.